+- 01

+- 02

+- 03

+- .
+Jesign throughout the Rose Bay Centre to create a Juning environment.

+Juning environment.

-- O1 Promote high quality architectural design throughout the Rose Bay Centre to create a desirable living and working environment. - O2 Encourage a more coherent streetscape. - O3 Minimise the negative impacts of glare and reflectivity on adjoining public and private properties. - To ensure that development enhances the visual quality and identity of the centre through well considered design, high quality materials and facade colours that do not dominate the street.
+Minimise the negative impacts of glare and reflectivity on adjoining public and private properties.

+To ensure that development enhances the visual quality and indexell considered design, high quality materials and for the street.
+04

-- C1 A clear street address to each building should be privided.
-Pedestrian entries should be well defined. - C2 Vehicular entries should be discrete and minimise conflicts with pedestrians. - C3 Materials which are compatible with the existing development context, such as red face brick and rendered masonry, should be encouraged in street facade design. - The colour of the building facad is not intrusive or unreasonably dominant within the streetscape, and is compatible with the character of the centre.
+- A clear street address to each building should be provided.
+Pedestrian entries should be C1 well defined. - Vehicular entries should be discrete and mir in ise conflicts with pedestrians.
+C2 - C3 Materials which are compatible with the existing development context, such as red face brick and rendered masonry, should be encouraged in street facade design. - C4 The colour of the building factors not intrusive or unreasonably dominant within the streetscape, and is compatible with the character of the centre.
 Exterior colours should be appropriate to the context, and should not draw undue attention to the building.
 The external painting of a building in bright colours, corporate colours or fluorescent colours should be avoided.
-Any individual business branding and identity in external painting and colour schemes is to be subordinate to the main colour schemes in the street.
-(Also refer to Part E of this DC?, Chapter E7 Signage, When external painting of a building constitutes a wall sign). - C5 New buildings and facades do not result in glare that causes discomfort or threatens safety of pedestrians or drivers. - Note: A reflectivity report that analyses the potential glare from the proposed new development on pedestrians or motorists may be required. - Extensive areas of unprotected glazing are not permitted. - C7 Predominantly glazed shopfronts are to be provided to ground floor retail areas. - C8 Street corners are to be strengthened by massing and building articulation. - C9 Roller shutters to shopfronts are not permitted.
+Any individual business branding and identity in external painting and colour schemes 1) to be subordinate to the main colour schemes in the street.
+(Also refer to Part E of this DOP, Chapter E7 Signage, When external painting of a building constitutes a wall sign). - New boildings and facades do not result in glare that causes discomfort or threatens safety C5 of pedestrians or drivers. - Note: A reflectivity report that analyses the potential glare from the proposed new development on pedestrians or motorists may be required. - Extensive areas of unprotected glazing are not permitted. - Predominantly glazed shopfronts are to be provided to ground floor retail areas. - Street corners are to be strengthened by massing and building articulation. - С9 Roller shutters to shopfronts are not permitted.

-- C10 The design of window and balcony openings should take into account the streetscape, heritage items, privacy, orientation and outlook. - C11 Blank party walls are to be avoided. - March 2021 Facades are to be richly articulated and should express the different levels of the building and/or its functions. - C13 Commercial space should be designed to permit maximum flexibility for future uses. - C14 All rooms above ground floor level, including kitchens and bathrooms, are to have windows/skylights wherever possible. - C15 The residential component of buildings must contain a variety of apartment sizes and layouts.
+- C10 The design of window and balcony openings should take into account the streetscape, heritage items, privacy, orientation and outlook.

+- C11 Blank party walls are to be avoided.

+- C12

+- C13 Commercial space should be designed to permit maximum flexibility for future uses.

+- C14

+- C15